Percutaneous Ethanol (Alcohol) Injection of Liver

 How is percutaneous alcohol injection done and how does it work?

-In this technique, sterile, 100% alcohol is injected into liver cancers to kill cancer cells.
-This has worked best against primary liver cancers, but has been tried as well against liver metastases (secondary cancers).
+In this technique, sterile, 100% alcohol is injected into cancerous growths, or tumors, in the liver to kill cancer cells.
+This has worked best against growths comprised of hepatocellular carcinoma or primary liver cancer, but has been tried as well against liver metastases from other types of cancer arising elsewhere (secondary cancers).
 The alcohol is injected through the skin (percutaneously) into the tumor using a very thin needle with the help of ultrasound or CT visual guidance.
 Alcohol causes tumor destruction by drawing water out of tumor cells (dehydrating them) and thereby altering (denaturing) the structure of cellular proteins.
 It may take up to five or six sessions of injections to completely destroy the cancer.